saxtouri/snf-occi/soi/tests/funcional/README.md

 Unset the variable for a less verbose execution

+There are two equivalent sets of functional tests prepared in two separate directories.
+The ones based on the rOCCI client are under `rocci` directory, the ones based on curl are under the `curl` directory.
+In the following we will assume you want to run the tests for "compute" (server) functionalities, but you should explore and run all tests.

-To run the "run_functional_tests.sh" script, you must set some variables, either when you RUN the container or while you are inside the container.
+To run the "rocci/compute.sh" script, you must set some variables, either when you RUN the container or while you are inside the container.

 ::